mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/notify-workflow.md

 ### 3.2 Activity

-The [Wait for notification](/refguide/wait-for-notification) workflow activity which the workflow instance is suspended on and you would like to notify so that the workflow can continue further.
+The [Wait for notification](/refguide/wait-for-notification) workflow activity on which the workflow instance is suspended on and you would like to notify so that the workflow can continue further.

 ### 3.3 Variable Name

 The name of the variable returned by the activity.
 This variable will be a Boolean that indicates whether the notification is received or not by the workflow instance.

-If the workflow is suspended on the specified wait for notification activity, then this activity will return `true` and the workflow execution will continue further.
-Otherwise, it will simply return `false`.
+See the [introduction](#1-introduction) section for more information on the return values.

 ## 4 Common Section {#common}